In a rut when it comes to knowing what to post on Facebook? Frustrated because you can't get in front of your fans?

 Want to try out a challenge but aren’t sure where to start?
 Check out my blog post, How to Prepare, Plan and Launch a 7 Day Challenge.

-So, these are some of my best tips…17 killer Facebook post ideas any business owner can use.
+To sum up, these are some of my best tips…17 killer Facebook post ideas any business owner can use.
 I hope you picked up some tips that you can use for your own business!